rmdickson/fortran_oop_as_a_second_language/_episodes/modules.md

 - "Access to variables and procedures within the module can be controlled with the private and public access modifiers."
 ---

+You have already been introduced to Modules in the earlier part of the workshop, but since they are very important for OOP design we will review them quickly.

 Modules allow procedures (functions and subroutines) and variables to be grouped together as well as some other constructs we will talk about later.

 A module is declared as shown below.